 - Entries are open to members of the Web & Electronic Indexing SIG and its partner organization, the Information Architecture Institute (IAI).
 Members of

 other indexing societies are eligible to enter by joining the Web & Electronic Indexing SIG (ASI, ISC/CSI, SI, ANZSI, DNI, NIN, ASAIB, and China Society of Indexers).

 - Up to two web site indexes per indexer is allowed.

 Entries to the 2015 awards are now being accepted.
 The deadline for submissions is Thursday 31 December 2015.

 Evaluation Criteria for the Award

 The selection criteria for the Web & Electronic Indexing SIG Award is based on the SIG's

-best practices for Web site indexes including the following criteria:
+best practices for Web site, tagging and ebook indexes including the following criteria:

 - Usability/ease of use in navigating within the index and finding information